3rd December 2003

 SELECT <columns> FROM <table> WHERE <conditions> LIMIT <row count> OFFSET <offset>

 If I were not allowed to use the LIMIT/OFFSET clause on the SELECT statement the only other option would be to retrieve ALL possible rows and pass them ALL back to the presentation layer which would then have the task of filtering out the chunk that it wanted to display.
-That would be an extremely inefficient way to implement pagination, and anyone who advocates such a level of inefficiency is clearly in the wrong profession (IMHO).
+That would be an extremely inefficient way to implement pagination, and anyone who advocates such a level of inefficiency is not qualified to lecture me about 'best practice'.

 Data is formatted or presented to the user by the presentation layer which takes whatever has been returned by the data access layer (via the business layer) and generates the necessary HTML output.
 I do not show any code from my presentation layer here as all my HTML output is generated not by any PHP script but via XML and XSL transformations, as discussed in the following articles: